Online gambling regulation

 Curacao eGaming Licensing Authority

-in 2007 its remit was extended to include online casinos, under the umbrella of
+The Commission was established in 2005, and in 2007 its remit was extended to include online casinos, under the umbrella of

 "

-remote gambling", covering all gambling
+remote gambling", covering all gambling activities indulged in "remotely",

-activities indulged in "remotely", via computer, television, mobile phone etc.
+via computer, television, mobile phone etc.

-Unfortunately for the offshore online gambling industry, the taxes imposed by the Chalcellor of the Exchequer, in the
+Unfortunately for the offshore online gambling industry, the taxes imposed by the Chalcellor of the

 BBC budget notes.

-This has made it extremely unlikely that any operations currently residing in the "lesser" locations of Gibraltar or Malta
+This has made it extremely unlikely that

-will relocate to the UK, and the Commission currently has a relatively few number of online gambling operations under its
+any operations currently residing in the "lesser" locations of Gibraltar or Malta will relocate to the UK, and the Commission currently has a relatively

-wing - see the full list of licenses in the
+few number of online gambling operations under its wing - see the full list of licenses in the

 If and when more currently offshore operations relocate to the Commission's jurisdiction, the